rakutenanalytics/ios-rakutenanalytics/README.md

 The Rakuten SDK only uses the IDFA for `conversion events, estimating the number of unique users, security and fraud detection`.

 @section analytics-rat-examples RAT Examples
-@note These examples are all using @ref RSDKAnalyticsRATTracker to send [RAT specific parameters](https://confluence.rakuten-it.com/confluence/display/RAT/RAT+Parameters+Definition).
+@note These examples are all using @ref RATTracker to send [RAT specific parameters](https://confluence.rakuten-it.com/confluence/display/RAT/RAT+Parameters+Definition).
 If using a custom tracker, @ref RSDKAnalyticsEvent should be used instead.

-@subsection analytics-kibana Using Kibana to Test and Visualize Analytics [Kibana](http://grp01.kibana.geap.intra.rakuten-it.com/) can be used to test your analytics or to visualize your data in real time.
+@subsection analytics-rat-example-kibana Using Kibana to Test and Visualize Analytics [Kibana](http://grp01.kibana.geap.intra.rakuten-it.com/) can be used to test your analytics or to visualize your data in real time.
 To find all analytics data for your app, you can search for your Application ID by using a search query similar to `aid:999`.

 To find data for a certain event type, such as one of the @ref analytics-standard-events "standard events", you can add the `etype` to your search query, for example `aid:999 AND etype:_rem_launch`.

-@subsection analytics-screen-tracking Screen Tracking The following code is an example that can be used to track when a view controller loads.
+@subsection analytics-rat-example-screen-tracking Screen Tracking The following code is an example that can be used to track when a view controller loads.

+@note Our next version will automatically track screen transitions for you.
+Stay tuned!

 @code{.swift}
     /* Track view controller launch
      * "pgn"    Page Name
      * "pgt"    Page Type ("top", "search", "shop_item", "cart_modify", or "cart_checkout")
      */

     // Swift
     class ViewController: UIViewController {
         override func viewDidLoad() {
             RATTracker.shared().event(eventType: "pv",
-                            parameters:[
-                                "pgn": "Main",
+                                     parameters:["pgn": "Main",
                                                  "pgt": "top"
                                                 ]).track()
         }
     }
 @endcode

 @code{.m}
     // Objective-C
-    - (void)viewDidLoad
+    - (void)viewDidLoad {
-    {
-        [[RSDKAnalyticsRATTracker.sharedInstance eventWithEventType:@"pv"
+        [[RATTracker.sharedInstance eventWithEventType:@"pv"
-                        parameters:@{
-                            @"pgn": @"Main",
+                                            parameters:@{@"pgn": @"Main",
                                                          @"pgt": @"top"
                                                         }] track];
     }
 @endcode

-@subsection analytics-ui-interactions UI Interaction The following code is an example that can be used to track button clicks.
+@subsection analytics-rat-example-ui-interactions UI Interaction The following code is an example that can be used to track button clicks.

 @code{.swift}